sensu/sensu-docs/content/sensu-go/5.9/reference/backend.md

 ### Event logging

-**ENTERPRISE ONLY**: Event logging in Sensu Go requires an enterprise license.
-To activate your enterprise license, see the [getting started guide][14].
+**LICENSED TIER**: Unlock event logging in Sensu Go with a Sensu license.
+To activate your license, see the [getting started guide][14].

 All Sensu events can be optionally logged to a file in JSON format.
 This file can then be used as an input source for your favorite data lake solution.
 Using the event logging functionality provides better performance and reliability than using event handlers.